ruby-next/ruby-next/README.md

 These features require a [custom parser](#using-ruby-next-parser).

-Currenly, the only such feature is the [_method reference_ operator](https://bugs.ruby-lang.org/issues/13581):
+Currently, the only such feature is the [_method reference_ operator](https://bugs.ruby-lang.org/issues/13581):

 - Add `--enable-method-reference` option to `nextify` command when using CLI.
 - OR add it programmatically when using a runtime mode (see [example](https://github.com/ruby-next/ruby-next/blob/master/default.mspec)).